havo2001/Clothes-Shop-React/README.md

 # Clothes-Shop-React

 Simple React project for a clothes shop UI.
 This repository contains the React source in `src/` and a minimal `package.json` so you can install and run the app locally.
+The website has been deployed and in use for commercial purpose.
+However, they didn't continue paying for the cloud service so the link is dead and I can't share you.

 ## Quick start